 Intertidal macroalgae often experience large but short-term changes in salinities (Lobban & Harrison, 1997).
-Salinities within these habitats vary due to weather conditions such as rain fall at low tide and evaporation from rock pools causing hyper saline conditions on hot days.
+Salinities within these habitats vary due to weather conditions such as rainfall at low tide and evaporation from rock pools causing hypersaline conditions on hot days.
 Intertidal shores within estuarine environments can also experience considerable short-term changes in salinities.
-However intertidal macroalgae tolerances to longer term changes in salinities can be minimal and can quickly reduce photosynthetic abilities and cause mortality.
+However intertidal macroalgae tolerances to longer-term changes in salinities can be minimal and can quickly reduce photosynthetic abilities and cause mortality.

-This biotope is only recorded from fully saline conditions (30 - 40 ppt) (Connor et al., 2004).
-Consequently an increase in salinity would make the conditions hypersaline.
 Little empirical evidence was found to assess how an increase in salinity at this benchmark would affect Ascophyllum nodosum.
 Baardseth, 1970 noted that Ascophyllum nodosum is euryhaline with a salinity tolerance of about 15 to 37 psu.
-Studies undertaken by Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu although the long-term effects within this range were not evaluated.
+Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu, although the long-term effects within this range were not evaluated.
 No information could be found on the effects of an increase in salinity on the reproductive cycle of Ascophyllum nodosum.

-A number of the species associated with this biotope can also be found within rockpools where hypersaline conditions can be found for short periods of time (Newell, 1979).
-Consequently an increase in salinity within the benchmark of this pressure may not cause negative impacts for a short period of time.
+A number of the species associated with this biotope can also be found within rockpools where hypersaline conditions can be found for short periods (Newell, 1979).
+Consequently, an increase in salinity within the benchmark may not cause negative impacts.
 Semibalanus balanoides can tolerate salinities between 12 and 50 psu; below and above this cirral activity ceases (Foster, 1970).
-The littorinids, Nucella lapillus and Carcinus maenus are mobile species and have the ability to move to suitable conditions on the shore.
+Carcinus maenas is mobile can move to suitable conditions on the shore.

 Sensitivity assessment.
-This biotope is only found in fully saline conditions (Connor et al., 2004).
-Therefore the pressure at this benchmark would create hyper-saline conditions.
+This biotope is found in both full salinity conditions (Connor et al., 2004).
+Therefore, at the benchmark, the pressure would create hypersaline conditions.
 Although many species within this biotope would be able to cope with a short-term increase in salinity, long-term hypersaline conditions could cause mass mortalities of the biological community within this biotope.
-Both the resistance and resilience of this biotope to pressure at the stated benchmark has been assessed as 'Low'.
-Overall the biotope has a 'High' sensitivity to changes in emergence regime at the pressure benchmark.
+However, no evidence on the effects of hypersaline conditions on Ascophyllum nodosum or its associated community was found.